-Any preparation of intravenous "balanced" crystalloid which has marketing authorisation in the UK may be used in this trial, all supplies for use in the trial will be sourced from routine hospital stocks and will not be reimbursed.
+Any preparation of the permitted intravenous "balanced" crystalloid with a marketing authorisation in the UK may be used in this trial.
+All supplies for use in the trial will be sourced from routine hospital stocks and will not be reimbursed.
 There is no requirement to 'ring-fence' supplies for use in the EVIS trial or to apply study specific labelling.
-Records of administration will be retained for traceability purposes
+Records of administration will be retained for traceability purposes as per local practice at site.